-A: Approximately shares of AquaBounty common stock will be distributed in the Distribution, based on the total number of shares of Intrexon common stock expected to be outstanding as of the Record Date and prior to adjustment for the Reverse Stock Split.
+A: Approximately 53,296,710 shares of AquaBounty common stock will be distributed in the Distribution, based on the total number of shares of Intrexon common stock expected to be outstanding as of the Record Date and prior to adjustment for the Reverse Stock Split.
 The actual number of shares of AquaBounty common stock to be distributed will be calculated on the Record Date.

-Q: What are the conditions to the Distribution?
+O: What are the conditions to the Distribution?

-A: The Distribution is subject to a number of conditions, including, among others, (1) declaration of the Distribution by Intrexon's board of directors, (2) the Securities and Exchange Commission declaring effective the registration statement of which this information statement forms a part, (3) the receipt of approval for listing AquaBounty common stock on the NASDAQ Capital Market, subject to official notice of issuance, and (4) the completion of the Investment.
+A: The Distribution is subject to a number of conditions, including, among others, (1) the Securities and Exchange Commission declaring effective the registration statement of which this information statement forms a part, and (2) the completion of the Investment.
 For a more detailed description, see "The Distribution-Conditions to the Distribution" beginning on page 31.

-Q: Can Intrexon decide to cancel the Distribution even if all the conditions have been met?
+O: Can Intrexon decide to cancel the Distribution even if all the conditions have been met?